 Risk impact category Risk event description Consequenc e rating Likeliho od rating Overall risk level score Council' s risk appetite Risk treatment option and rationale for actions Financial The concept plan created collaboratively with the residents proposes works that are not achievable within available funding.
 Unlikely Minor Low Low Accept: The Town will be transparent with the residents regarding available funding from the commencement of the project.
 Any additional funding required will be requested through a mid- year budget review.
 Environmental Proposing work that will limit the capacity of the drainage basin could have substantial negative outcomes to drainage in the area, potentially causing flooding.
 Moderate Rare Low Medium Accept: Early engagement with internal engineering and technical services teams to understand capacity of the drainage basin and determine possible outcomes.
 Continue to work with these internal teams to avoid limiting the capacity of the drainage basin.
 Health and safety Not applicable.
 Low Infrastructure/ ICT systems/ utilities Not applicable.
 Medium Legislative compliance Not applicable.
 Low Reputation Negative public perception towards the Town if there is limited or no response to a petition by community members.
 Moderate Rare Low Low Accept: Propose collaborative approach to determine Micro Park outcome, including a workshop with local neighbours to create a concept plan.
-Service delivery Town staff are unable to work with the Moderate Unlikely Medium Medium Accept: Place Management is a key community to create a concept plan for the proposed micro park due to conflicting project commitments. component of the Place Planning teams' service delivery.
-This includes collaborating with community members to create better public places, and can be accommodated in deliverables for this year.
+Service delivery Town staff are unable to work with the Moderate Unlikely Medium Medium Accept: Place Management is a key community to component of create a concept the Place plan for the Planning teams' proposed micro service delivery. park due to This includes conflicting collaborating project with community commitments. members to create better public places, and can be accommodated in deliverables for this year.